When we talk to people about moving some of their funds to offshore banks, it can seem a little scary for them.

 Hong Kong is a popular offshore banking site because of its efficient legal system, fair tax system, and well-developed telecommunications and financial infrastructure.

-It’s one of the best places to establish a business since it serves as a tax haven and offers outstanding financial services and global business connections.
-It is a wonderful way to get into the Chinese market.
+It’s one of the best places to establish a business since it is a tax haven and offers outstanding financial services and global business connections.
+It’s also a convenient way to get access to the Chinese market.

 Before you open a bank account in the US, do your due diligence to find the safest option for you and spread out your funds between different banks if need be.
 Or, look beyond American shores for good offshore banks.